visit-dav/visit/src/doc/data_into_visit/AdvancedTopics.rst

 .. figure:: images/annotated_dataextents2.png
   :scale: 50%

-  Example Mesh and Psuedocolor plots with the data extents for each domain of the Pseudocolor plots' scalar variable.
+  Example Mesh and Pseudocolor plots with the data extents for each domain of the Pseudocolor plots' scalar variable.

 .. _annotated_dataextents3: